Processing math: 0%

 score tests.
 Matrix.

-Matrix of size length(la)-by-5 which contains the value of the score test for each value of lambda specified in optional input parameter la.
+Matrix of size length(la)-by-5 that contains the value of the score test for each value of lambda specified in optional input parameter la.
 The first column refers to the global test, the second to the test for positive observations, the third refers to the test for negative observations and the fourth column refers to the F test for the joint presence of the two constructed variables.

 If la is not specified, the number of rows of outSc.Score is equal to 5 and will contain the values of the score tests for the 5 most common values of lambda.